 - denial (refusing to accept that they need to make changes, such as having physiotherapy, to adapt to life after an amputation)

 People who’ve had an amputation as a result of trauma (particularly members of the armed forces) also have an increased risk of developing post-traumatic stress disorder (PTSD).

 Talk to your care team about your thoughts and feelings, particularly if you’re feeling depressed or suicidal.
 You may need additional treatment, such as antidepressants or counselling, to improve your ability to cope after having an amputation.
-Organisations like the Samaritans are always there to listen.
-See here for more details.

 Help And Support